RANK #444 / 1001 NAT · #19 / 44 PA · POP 60,621

 Life in Pike County often appeals to those seeking a rural environment with access to nature.
 Many residents are families and retirees, some of whom relocated from New York and New Jersey for more affordable housing and lower taxes.
 The economy is largely driven by tourism and hospitality, with a growing presence of remote workers.
 While the county has seen significant population growth, efforts are underway to diversify the economic landscape beyond its traditional sectors, with investments flowing into technology infrastructure, such as data centers.
 Local public schools, such as Delaware Valley High School and Shohola Elementary School, are generally well-regarded.

-Pike County is one of 35 U.S. counties in this market profile — stronger than typical on the BoomTown Index.
-Within this cohort, its recent home-price change of +2.1% runs above the profile's typical +1.4%.
+Pike County is one of 35 U.S. counties in this market profile — near the profile average on the BoomTown Index.
+Within this cohort, its recent home-price change of +3.2% runs above the profile's typical +1.4%.

 See all 35 Secondary Market Surge counties →Overvalued relative to economy